-Yes, you can!* Universities in the USA, UK & Canada welcome students from all over the world.
+Yes, you can!* Universities in the USA, UK, Canada & The Netherlands welcome students from all over the world.
 There are admissions officers who are assigned specifically to our region and who are familiar with the NSC/IEB expectations.

 *with some exemptions at selective UK universities

 What is required to be admitted to an international university?